idirlab/freebases/README.md

-# Comprehensive Analysis of Freebase and Dataset Creation for Robust Evaluation of Knowledge Graph Link Prediction Models
+# Comprehensive Analysis of Freebase and Dataset Creation for Robust Evaluation of Knowledge Graph Link Prediction Models (ISWC 2023)

 ## Overview